Loudoun County Combined Fire and Rescue System: Volunteer companies

-While many stations may have career staffing during the day and volunteer at night, this does not preclude volunteers from staffing apparatus and providing services to the community along with the career staff.
-It is also not uncommon for volunteers to come from home or work to staff units if a major incident is dispatched that requires additional apparatus, even if it is not the volunteers specific shift.
-This is done to prevent drainage of other resources from other parts of the county.
-While a unit may not be initially in service or dispatched, volunteers can come from home, after the first-out unit has been dispatched, to 'put-up' or 'put in service' a second or third-out unit.

 Area served

-The Loudoun County Fire and Rescue Department helps protects an area as far east as Fairfax County, VA, west to the Blue Ridge Mountains and Clark County, VA, north to the Potomac River and Frederick County, MD, and south past Route 50 to Route 620 – Braddock Road and the counties of Fauquier and Prince William, VA.
+The Loudoun County Fire and Rescue Department helps protects an area as far east as Fairfax County, Virginia, west to the Blue Ridge Mountains and Clark County, VA, north to the Potomac River and Frederick County, MD, and south past Route 50 to Route 620 – Braddock Road and the counties of Fauquier and Prince William, VA.

 Mutual-Aid

 As a result of the mutual-aid agreements in place in by Metropolitan Washington Council of Governments in the Washington Metropolitan Area, a standard numbering system was put into place for area fire and rescue departments.
 All units have a 3-4 digit designator, with the first digit denoting what agency the unit is from.